outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

+      - identify the structures with highest impact on solution success
+        - example: in the 'find a prediction function' problem, this would include standard 'contributing variables' & 'variable interactions', but also 'function structures' like 'continuity', 'change rate patterns', 'waves/peaks/inflection points'

       - identify the complete structures in a problem space & format the problem in terms of the complete structures for solution metrics like accuracy/robustness
         - example: variables arent a complete structure until some understanding rules are injected about their interaction structures such as cause & relationship to other variables, the context in which they are variable/constant, and their associated change types